cucumber/common/ARCHITECTURE.md

 In order of importance / relevance to most contributors (hopefully):

 * `gherkin` - parser for Gherkin Documents (`.feature` files)
-* `tag-expressions` - parser for Cucumber's language to select a subset of scenarios
 * `cucumber-expressions` - parser for Cucumber's Regular Expressions alternative
 * `messages` - data structures for Cucumber Open's internal data model
 * `datatable` - library for manipulating data in a data table.
 Used in Cucumber step definitions.